Clan Haig: 19th century

 In the 19th century the line of succession looked to be in danger when the succession fell to three unmarried daughters.
 However, they signed a deed before their death that transferred the succession to a cousin—Colonel Arthur Balfour Haig who was of the Clackmannan branch of the clan and a descendant of the 17th Laird.
 He became the 28th Laird and Chief of Clan Haig.

 Tower of Bemersyde

 The ancestral seat of the Haigs, Bemersyde House was originally built in 1535 when its principal purpose was defence.
 It was improved in 1690 when large windows and fireplaces were introduced.
 The house was extended in the eighteenth and nineteenth centuries.
 In 1960 further alterations were carried out by George Haig, 2nd Earl Haig to improve the overall design and proportions of the house.

 The lands of Bemersyde have stayed in the possession of the Haig family for eight hundred years, a fact predicted in the thirteenth century by Thomas the Rhymer, who said 'Tyde what may, what’er betyde, Haig shall be Haig of Bemersyde’.

 Clan Chief

 The current Chief of Clan Haig is the Rt.
 Hon.
-Alexander Douglas Derrick Haig, 3rd Earl Haig, 31st of Bemersyde (b.
-1961), grandson of Field-Marshal Sir Douglas Haig, 1st Earl Haig.
+Alexander Douglas Derrick Haig, 3rd Earl Haig.